In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 What It Returns

 The POST /enrich/profile-posts endpoint returns the recent posts published by a specific LinkedIn profile.
-Each post in the response includes the text content, the publication date, engagement metrics (likes, comments, shares), any media attachments (images, documents, video thumbnails), and the post URL.
+Each post in the response includes the text content, publication date, engagement metrics (likes, comments, shares), any media attachments (images, documents, video thumbnails), and the post URL.

 When to Use It